mehulkagathara/applitools-hackathon/README.md

 `hackathon_suite.xml` is TestNG xml config file and configured tests for both Traditional and Applitools Visual AI tests.
 Please enable/disabled tests based on what all tests or environment you want to test.

 #### driver
 This folder is placeholder for browser drivers.
 Currently it contains for Chrome & Firefox.
 Code is test on Mac machine and if you want to run test on Windows OS then need to put corresponding driver executables under this folder and set path to `application.properties`.
+Note: For Mac, driver files must be executable, so before running test make sure you give required permission to run driver.
+You can give permission with command `chmod +x chromedriver`.

 #### dashboard
 This is for reporting and traditional reports can be seen by `dashboard.htm` file. report will only work on Firefox browser.